miaocheng/Java_Textbook_2021/README.md

 The source codes of Java textbook

-This repository contains the source codes of Textbook of Java programming course.
+This repository contains the source codes of Textbook attached to the Java programming course.

 Chapter 2: Language Foundation